-The second tradition, more structural, contextual, and scholarly oriented, focused instead on revolutions and broader processes of change where violence and nonviolence emerged as part of a continuum of interactions and outcomes.
-That IR has somehow aligned with the former rather than with the latter is certainly odd and something Fred Halliday (2001, 694) considered “the great anomaly,” given the constitutive effects that revolutions have had for notions “of state, of security, and of the domestic-international relationship, but also in regard to the relative impact of ideas in international politics”—and the centrality of violence for traditional concerns of the discipline.
-Halliday deplored both the scant consideration of revolutions by realists as much as “the banal revolutionary verities, evident in much contemporary Marxism and post-Seattle anti-globalization rhetoric” in relation to the treatment of social movement politics (Ibid., 699).
-Post 9/11, the securitization of political violence further accentuated this anomalous exclusion of radical and violent change in IR, meaning that references to radical social movements and ideologies were treated from an expanded security and risk perspective, and separated from mainstream discussions about global civil society and transnational movements (Beck 2002; Neumann 2003).
+The second tradition, more structural, contextual, and scholarly oriented, focused instead on revolutions and broader processes of change in which violence and nonviolence emerged as part of a continuum of interactions and outcomes.
+That IR has somehow aligned with the former rather than with the latter is certainly odd and something Halliday (2001, 694) considered “the great anomaly,” given the constitutive effects that revolutions have had on notions “of state, of security, and of the domestic-international relationship, but also in regard to the relative impact of ideas in international politics,” as well as the centrality of violence for traditional concerns of the discipline.
+Halliday deplored both the scant consideration of revolutions by realists and “the banal revolutionary verities, evident in much contemporary Marxism and post-Seattle anti-globalization rhetoric” in relation to the treatment of social movement politics (699).
+After the events of September 11, 2001, , the securitization of political violence further accentuated this anomalous exclusion of radical and violent change in IR, meaning that references to radical social movements and ideologies were treated from an expanded security and risk perspective and separated from mainstream discussions about global civil society and transnational movements (Beck 2002; Neumann 2003).

 As a result, IR’s engagement with social movements remained mired in two disciplinary biases: a progressive conception of social movements as normative and benevolent internationalist actors, and a reformist and nonviolent understanding of their mode of operation.
 Thus, Keck and Sikkink (1998)’s work on advocacy networks in Latin America, representative of liberal constructivism, pays significant attention to social movements such as Mothers and Grandmothers of Plaza de Mayo in Argentina, and to transnational solidarity networks denouncing state authoritarianism and terrorism.
 But scarce attention is given to radical left-wing groups operating in the same context in the region—from the Peronist Montoneros in Argentina, to the Guevarist Tupamaros in Uruguay, and the Maoist Sendero Luminoso in Perú—against which much of the state repression of the time was directed.
 These groups were also social movements, partly with transnational origins and often with transnational links, pursuing visions of national and international change.
-Similarly, the critical scholarship, despite its emphasis on grassroots movements from the Global South, rarely discussed groups that pursued emancipation trough violent means or that envisioned exclusive counter-hegemonic goals, such as Islamic fundamentalists (Cox 1999; Evans 2011).
-As a matter of fact, the typical example of a Global South counter-hegemonic movement is the Mexican Zapatistas, a group that even if maintaining guerrilla symbolism moved away from its Maoist/Guevarist origins and adopted nonviolent tactics and a democratic agenda, since 2017 participating in electoral politics.
+Similarly, the critical scholarship, despite its emphasis on grassroots movements from the Global South, rarely discussed groups that pursued emancipation through violent means or that envisioned exclusive counterhegemonic goals, such as Islamic fundamentalists (Cox 1999; Evans 2011).
+In fact, the typical example of a Global South counterhegemonic movement is the Mexican Zapatistas, a group that even if it maintained guerrilla symbolism, moved away from its Maoist/Guevarist origins and adopted nonviolent tactics and a democratic agenda, since 2017 participating in electoral politics.